ExperTeach/Snake/README.md

 If you want to contribute to the Python Snake Game, follow these steps:

 1. Fork this repository.
-2. Create a branch: `git checkout -b <branch_name>`.
-3. Make your changes and commit them: `git commit -m '<commit_message>'`
+2. Make Changes and commit them to your fork
-4. Push to the original branch: `git push origin <project_name>/<location>`
+3. Push to the fork Github repository
-5. Create the pull request.
+4. Create the pull request with the ExperTeach/Snake repository

-Alternatively, see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).